 - General buck deer (dedicated hunters)

 The order in which the draw happens is important to consider because Utah does not allow you to draw a limited entry and a once-in-a-lifetime tag in the same year.
 For example, if you apply for a limited entry buck deer permit and draw it, your once-in-a-lifetime species application(s) will be pulled.
 You’ll still receive a bonus point for those, but they won’t be considered in the draw.

-The Dedicated Hunter Program is designed to give hunters a unique opportunity to hunt all three general deer seasons (archery, muzzleloader and rifle).
+The dedicated hunter program is a unique opportunity that allows a hunter to hunt all seasons (archery, muzzleloader, rifle) and harvest two bucks in a three year period.
 If drawn, you will be enrolled in the program for three years.
 You may obtain a permit and hunt all three years, but you can only harvest two bucks in a three year period.
 You can only hunt the unit you drew.
-In exchange for having a guaranteed permit and the opportunity to hunt all three seasons, a hunter must complete 32 service hours on UDWR approved conservation projects.
-Residents may buy out 24 of their 32 hours at a rate of $20 per hour.
-Nonresidents may buy out all 32 of their service hours at the same rate.
+In exchange for having a guaranteed permit and the opportunity to hunt all three seasons, a hunter must complete 32 service hours on UDWR approved conservation projects or you can purchase all or a portion of your hours at a cost of $20/per hour.

 Current mule deer herd condition

 Last year was a tough year for many of Utah’s mule deer herds.
 The winter of 2017/2018 was one of the driest in three decades.
 That, coupled with wildfire in some areas, resulted in a lower than average fawn crop and adult survival rate.
 Over the space of the last 30 years, the statewide population peaked in 2015 and has slightly declined over the past three years.
 Utah has an estimated 363,650 mule deer; the objective is 440,100.